Echo PB-2620 vs PB-2520 - The Differences

 Engine specs

-- Engine: Both products boast an engine displacement of 25.4cc, hinting at similar fuel consumption rates per stroke and potentially yielding comparable performance outcomes.
-Both leaf blowers come with 2-cycle engines, which necessitate an oil/fuel mix for operation.
+- Both products boast an engine displacement of 25.4 cc, hinting at similar fuel consumption rates per stroke and potentially yielding comparable performance outcomes.
+Both of these leaf blowers are equipped with 2-stroke engines, meaning they require an oil/fuel mix for operation.

 Other features